dafny-lang/dafny/docs/DafnyRef/Topics.md

 The following expressions are ghost, which is used in some of the tests above:

 - All [specification expressions](#sec-list-of-specification-expressions)
-- All calls to functions and predicates not marked as `method`
+- All calls to functions and predicates marked as `ghost`
 - All variables, [constants](#sec-constant-field-declaration) and [fields](#sec-field-declaration) declared using the `ghost` keyword

 Note that inferring ghostness can uncover other errors, such as updating non-ghost variables in ghost contexts.